Brunty/many-cages/readme.md

+TODO:

-TODO: Move responses to a responder layer that determines if we're responding with HTML or JSON?
+- Move responses to a responder layer that determines if we're responding with HTML or JSON
+- Write a CLI tool for ASCII cage!